-This set of Biology Aptitude Test for NEET Exam focuses on “Human Disease – AIDS-2”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Human Disease – AIDS-2”.

 1. How many HIV infected patients are believed to be present in India?